Python-SIP/sip/docs/sipbuild_api.rst

         :return: the contents of the :file:`__init__.py` file.

+    .. py:method:: get_limited_abi_version()

+        Called by the project to get a 3-tuple of the version number of the limited ABI to use.
+If ``None`` is returned then the project will determine the version to use from the project metadata.

+        :return: the version of the limited ABI to use.

     .. py:method:: get_metadata_overrides()

         Called by the project to get a mapping of `PEP 566